The “Other” Telemedicine That’s Changing the Face of Healthcare Delivery

 We can already see in the ways that telemedicine relieves the burden on facilities and clinicians that acute telemedicine is part of a bigger healthcare delivery picture.

 Acute telemedicine focuses on care delivery in emergency or urgent situations.
-Direct-to-Consumer (DTC) telemedicine, which replicates an office visit, is worlds away from what happens in an acute treatment setting.
+DTC telemedicine, which replicates an office visit, is worlds away from what happens in an acute treatment setting.

 Acute telemedicine plays an especially critical role where hospitals or clinics don’t have certain specialists on staff such as neurologists or psychiatrists.
 Examples of acute consults could include stroke, drug overdose, or sepsis.
 And it requires a great deal of careful planning and coordination to work effectively.